 Reason 5 to Boycott BMI: Not all fat is created equal

-The percentage of body fat or where fat is distributed are not considered in BMI.
+The percentage of body fat or where fat is distributed is not considered in BMI.
 Belly fat (fat around the abdominal organs) puts people at risk of more life-threatening diseases such as diabetes and heart disease.
-Peripheral fat (fat beneath the skin elsewhere in the body) is associated with less health risks.
+Peripheral fat (fat beneath the skin elsewhere in the body) is associated with fewer health risks.
 Even relatively thin people can have a high level of belly fat.
-Which means they might be healthy by BMI standards, but internally they might be at higher risk of developing health problems.
+This means they might be healthy by BMI standards, but internally they might be at higher risk of developing health problems.

-The only answer I could find is that it is convenient, inexpensive, and insurance companies like it.
+The only answer I could find is that it is convenient, and inexpensive, and insurance companies like it.
 I believe that it’s time to get over the convenience factor and get innovative.
 With all the technological advances in medicine that have been made this last century it baffles me that we are still using this heuristic statistical measure.
 I conclude this post with the words of the inventor of the BMI himself.